عالم بيانات الراتب في Cape Town, South Africa

 توقف عن التقديم على الوظائف. اجعل مسؤولي التوظيف يسعون إليك بدلاً من ذلك.

-متوسط إجمالي التعويض لـ عالم بيانات في Cape Town, South Africa هو ZAR 515,703.
+متوسط إجمالي التعويض لـ عالم بيانات في Greater Cape Town Region, ZA هو ZAR 518,308.

-ما هو الحد الأدنى لراتب عالم بيانات في Cape Town, South Africa؟
+ما هو الحد الأدنى لراتب عالم بيانات في Greater Cape Town Region, ZA؟

-بينما لا يوجد حد أدنى لراتب عالم بيانات في Cape Town, South Africa، فإن متوسط إجمالي التعويض هو ZAR 515,703.
+بينما لا يوجد حد أدنى لراتب عالم بيانات في Greater Cape Town Region, ZA، فإن متوسط إجمالي التعويض هو ZAR 518,308.

 لدي سؤال مختلف